top of page

 Why You Don’t Need to Think During Meditation

-Our practice focuses on discarding these thoughts,
+Our practice focuses on discarding these thoughts, not entertaining or analyzing them.

 Step-by-Step: How to Let Go of Thoughts During Meditation